Code-Institute-Submissions/LeeWebb360-TheJobHut_MS2_ApResub/readme.md

 - Users can upload resumes and businesses clients can download in pdf or even PowerPoint presentations with the video referrals included.

 - Business and clients can also set up their own profile to request testimonials and referrals by video.

+### Project Barriers and solutions
+gitpod went down for 3 days which delayed the development considerably.
+This was overcome by utilising visual studio until the problem was rectified.
+However this lead to less content and no documentation around testing although testing was completed and all function of the site work.
+I cam up against a CORS issue with the apis I was using I found a work around with ajax however this would of only pushed a potnetial issue down the line and delayed it as the api owner may decide to block there content via ajax.
+This is an issue which may arise in the future and I will be looking to adress this when it arises.

+### Testing
+- All buttons tested manually
+- Search field tested on different search parameters
+- Code has been run through validatos with some errors

 ### Technologies Used: